 We have assessed the transaction's documented payment structure, and assumed the notes will have the minimum required credit enhancement in our cash flow analysis.
 The issuer can extend the transaction's revolving period several times.
-Once the revolving period ends, the transaction amortizes sequentially until certain overcollateralization targets for the junior and senior instruments are reached.
-However, the amortization between the junior and senior instruments and the subordinated loan switches to pro rata amortization from sequential if certain conditions (for instance, the CEIC not being in effect) are fulfilled, or when class-specific target overcollateralization levels are reached.
-Our analysis indicates that the minimum available credit enhancement for the senior and junior instruments is sufficient to withstand the credit and cash flow stresses that we apply at the respective rating levels.
+Once the revolving period ends, the transaction amortizes sequentially until certain overcollateralization targets for the senior and junior instruments are reached.
+However, the amortization between the senior and junior instruments and the subordinated loan switches to pro rata amortization from sequential if certain conditions are fulfilled, or when class-specific target overcollateralization levels are reached.
+Our analysis indicates that the minimum available credit enhancement for the senior instruments is sufficient to withstand the credit and cash flow stresses that we apply at 'AAA'.

-Our cash flow analysis indicates the available credit enhancement for the junior instruments is commensurate with a higher rating than that currently assigned.
-However, we have assigned our 'A+ (sf)' rating to the junior Schuldschein loans and affirmed our 'A+ (sf)' ratings on the series B notes on account of the transaction's revolving nature and the ongoing frequent issuance of new series.
+The junior instruments are able to withstand our stresses at a higher rating level than that currently assigned.
+However, we assigned and affirmed our 'AA- (sf)' rating on the junior instruments due to the transaction's revolving nature and the ongoing frequent issuance of new series